 Defects in new build homes

-When you contact us, please be ready to tell us about the members of your household, specifically any vulnerable household members or anyone who is displaying COVID-19 symptoms.
+When you contact us, please be ready to tell us about any vulnerable household members or anyone who is displaying COVID-19 symptoms.

 Defects are faults that happen within new buildings within the first few months following construction.
 They are generally due to material failures, workmanship issues or other issues such as missing parts.
 The developer is obliged to correct faults which are identified as defects.